austinagii/Lumiere/README.md

-# Lumiére: Transformer-Based Multimodal Learning
+# Lumiére: Text-Based Transformer for Interpretability
 ![Lumiére Logo](assets/logo.png)

-Lumiére is a multimodal transformer built for interpretability research and easy experimentation.
+Lumiére is a text-based transformer built for interpretability research and easy experimentation.

-The project aims to provide a lightweight canvas for exploring and interpreting the internals of transformer models by It provides a beginner friendly, modular implementation of a modern(ish) multimodal transformer architecture along with many of the common building blocks.
+The project aims to provide a lightweight canvas for exploring and interpreting the internals of transformer models.
+It provides a beginner friendly, modular implementation of a modern transformer architecture along with many of the common building blocks.

+**⚠️ Under Active Development**: This project is currently under active development.
+APIs and interfaces may change.

 ## Features
+- **Text-Only Focus**: Streamlined for text-based language modeling without multimodal complexity
 - **PyTorch-Based**: Built on top of PyTorch for efficient tensor operations and GPU acceleration
 - **Modular Architecture**: Each component is implemented as a separate module for clarity and reusability
+- **Interpretability-First**: Returns attention weights and intermediate representations for analysis
+- **Modern Architecture**: Implements RMSNorm, SwiGLU, and other contemporary improvements
+- **Comprehensive Tooling**: Complete training pipeline with checkpointing, evaluation, and monitoring

 ## Installation